A person on jog clutching their hip in pain

 Rest and Activity Modification

 Rest is vital in the initial stages of managing hip tendonitis.
 It allows the inflamed tendons to heal and reduces stress on the hip joint.
 Modify your activities to avoid movements that strain the affected tendons.
-This can mean temporarily steering clear of high-impact exercises or activities that exacerbate the pain.
+This can mean temporarily removing high-impact exercises or activities that exacerbate the pain.

 By employing these non-invasive strategies, you can effectively manage the discomfort of hip tendonitis.

-Physical therapy plays a crucial role in managing hip tendonitis by focusing on strengthening and stretching exercises.
-You can also enhance flexibility and muscle stability around the hip joint in this process.
+Physical rehabilitation is crucial in managing hip tendonitis by focusing on strengthening and stretching exercises.
+In this process, you can also enhance flexibility and muscle stability around the hip joint.

 Strengthening Exercises